mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are some common IC packages?
 What are their tradeoffs?
 - What are the tradeoffs between surface-mount and through-hole packaging?
 - What are ball grid array (BGA) packages?
 What are their tradeoffs?
-- What is the difference between the die, wafer, and pacakge?
+- What is the difference between the die, wafer, and package?
 - What are node sizes?
 What does "3nm process" refer to?
 Are transistors really that small?
 - What are package on package (PoP) chips?
 What are their tradeoffs?
 - How do PoP chips impact thermals?